oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/1-introduction/introduction.md

 ### Prerequisites

 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful.
-* Basic familiarity with Linux command is recommended but not required.
+* Basic familiarity with Linux commands and using a shell/terminal is recommended but not required.
 * Basic familiarity with networking concepts is recommended but not required.
 * Understanding code (TypeScript or similar) is helpful.

+You may now **proceed to the next lab**.

 ## **Acknowledgements**

 * **Author** - Yanir Shahak - Senior Principal Software Engineer, Health & AI